-The Greater Philadelphia YMCA has implemented HEPA Standards that foster the best possible nutrition and physical activity outcomes for children in early child care programs, as well as children in grades K-12 attending Out-of-School-Time programs.
+The Greater Philadelphia YMCA has implemented HEPA Standards that foster the best possible nutrition and physical activity outcomes for children in early child care programs.
 These new requirements mirror the Y's commitment to healthier living as they provide for daily physical activity and the limiting of sedentary activities to 30 minutes increments.
 We require use of television, computers and other forms of technology to be used only as an enhancement to educational lessons.